Eddie151/classmate/README.md

 # ClassMate

 Pick the right professor in 15 seconds.
-Enter a course at UNCC, UNC Chapel Hill, or NC State — ClassMate returns a ranked professor list with AI-synthesized insights drawn from Reddit and RateMyProfessor.
+Enter a course at UNCC, UNC Chapel Hill, or NC State — ClassMate returns a ranked professor list with AI-synthesized insights drawn from Reddit and RateMyProfessor. deployed at: https://aadhyant-b.github.io/classmate/

 **[Live →](https://classmate-m8aj.onrender.com)**